NeverMin/omniauth-wechat-oauth2/README.md

 You can configure several options, which you pass in to the `provider` method via a hash:

 * `scope`: Default is "snsapi_userinfo".
 It can either be *snsapi_base* or *snsapi_userinfo*.
-When scope is "snsapi_userinfo", after wechat user is authenticated, app can query userinfo using the acuired access_token.
+When scope is "snsapi_userinfo", after wechat user is authenticated, app can query userinfo using the acquired access_token.

 For devise user, you can set up scope in your devise.rb as following.